persuaded9041/poke-solus-rgb/docs/FEATURES.md

     - [New features](#new-features-that-were-not-in-the-vanilla-games)
     - [Restored cut content](#cut-content-that-has-been-restored)

-## Justifications
+## Motivation

 This romhack is very much a "my version" of Gen 1.
+You could also consider it a "purist's version".
 The decisions made were inspired by _my idea_ of what an "enhanced" version of Gen 1 would look like.
+I wanted to make this romhack so that I could actually use it for my own personal routine playthroughs of Gen 1 every few months.

-It's mostly logical changes, with a sprinkling of my personal preferences on top (such as changing some battle sprites to ones from other Gen 1 games).
+The modifications mostly consist of logical changes to address some problems which most people would agree _are_ problems, with a sprinkling of my personal preferences on top (such as changing some battle sprites to ones from other Gen 1 games).
 I also didn't want to go overboard fixing bugs.
 A lot of the vanilla bugs can be seen as contributing to what makes Gen 1 special.
 All of this to say: you might not agree with some of my decisions!

+Q: What is this romhack trying to solve?

+> This romhack hopes to solve the following general "issue" categories in vanilla Gen 1:
+> 1. All 151 Pokémon are not obtainable in one game
+> 2. Pokémon with the "trade" evolution method cannot be evolved except with a friend's help, or by using two cartridges
+> 3. HMs compromise a Pokémon's potential by occupying its battle move slots
+> 4. Some bugs exist which arguably detract from the developers' original vision for the games (those bugs in the codebase which change some gameplay element from what is very likely the intended behavior)

+## Justifications

+Here are some questions which might be asked about the decisions made for this romhack.

 Q: Why is it called Solus?
 > The definition of 'solus' is something like: 'By oneself; alone.
 Used as a stage direction to a male character.'